US troops head to the Baltics for massive military drills

 Russian President Vladimir Putin said, however, that Moscow is being forced to look for ways to neutralize threats to its national security due to deployment of the NATO anti-missile shield in Europe, after the alliance launched a missile defense site in Romania.

-Posted by Jim W. Dean, Managing Editor on May 28, 2016, With 2752 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on May 28, 2016, With 2755 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.